jomarzabala1/MyDataAnalystPortfolio/README.md

 Project 1.
 On this Analysis, we analyze the data and choose which state is great for business expansion.

-Tools used; Power BI, Phyton and Excel
+Tools used: Power BI, Phyton and Excel

 ![image](https://github.com/user-attachments/assets/25f7256f-7e5b-41d7-b470-48194dd42b77)